 An exceptionally powerful keto thickener, Guar gum is said to have eight times as much thickening power as cornstarch!

 For that reason, it is wise to use very little at first and then add very small increments - as with a number of other thickeners on this list.

 Popular uses for guar gum range from baking and cold applications to soups and stews.
 It’s a very versatile ingredient that we’d recommend for any kitchen!

-Finding a thickener that’s just right for a keto, low-carb diet can be tricky indeed, but we hope we’ve helped with some of our favorites here!
+Finding a keto thickener that’s just right for you can be tricky indeed, but I hope this post has helped you understand how they work.
 You can experiment with the different thickeners and see which one works best to thicken your keto recipes.

 But whichever one you try, these keto thickening agents will definitely serve as a wonderful alternative to traditional high-carb thickeners!

 Enjoy these delectable low carb and keto dessert recipes!

 Do you feel hungry all the time on your keto journey?
 Learn how to increase fat intake on the keto diet!